-Pitfall Traps
+Pitfall Trapping

-After consultation with HALE natural resources staff, ten pitfall traps were installed at the HALE Road Corridor site (five below the road and five above the road) on both sides of the gulch.
+After consultation with HALE natural resources staff, ten pitfall traps were installed near HALE Entrance Station site (five below the road and five above the road).
 Ten pitfall traps were installed at the ATST site.
-The traps (300 ml [10 oz], 80 mm diameter cups) were filled with soapy water solution as preservative.
+The traps (300 ml [10 oz], 80 mm diameter cups) were filled solution with soapy water as preservative.
 Concerns about endangered native birds precluded the use of ethylene glycol.
-The traps were spaced at least 2 m apart, and left open for four days.
+The traps were spaced at least 2 m apart, and left open for five days at the ATST site and for four days at the HALE site.
 It was decided that pitfall traps would not be baited around the rim with blended fish because they might attract birds.
 This is a trapping method similar to that used during an arthropod survey conducted in 2007 (Krushelnycky et al. 2007).